Spring Boot Application Performance Monitoring Using New Relic Tool

 2. The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations, called Amazon Machine Images (AMIs), that serve as templates for your instance.

 3. On the Choose an Instance Type page, you can select the hardware configuration of your instance.
-Select the t2.micro
+Select the t2.micro instance type, which is selected by default.

 4. On the Choose an Instance Type page, choose Review and Launch to let the wizard complete the other configuration settings for you.